Terms and Conditions

 Q. What happens during my dog’s assessment?

-Before you arrive at the centre you will have been asked to fill in a questionnaire about your dog.
+Before you arrive at the centre you will be asked to fill in a questionnaire about your dog.
 This is for us to get a general idea about your dog’s temperament, likes and dislikes.
 Once this has been filled in we will take your dog into daycare.
-Owners are encouraged to leave their dogs with us and to return in one-hour to collect their dogs.
+Owners are encouraged to leave their dogs with us and to return in one hour to collect their dogs.
 We don’t have anything to hide but like to see how the dogs will behave without their owners with them as this is how it will be at daycare.

 Your dog will mix with dogs of different sizes and ages.